atsukotominaga/music-teaching/material/instruction/instruction.md

 <img src="./image/prac_stim_a.png" width="1024">

+*If you don't have any question, I will give you the sound of the metronome and please perform the piece according to the notation.*

 > **Check the participant to play the piece expressively without pitch errors twice consecutively**

 *Thank you.
 Do you have any questions?*